International contract security requirements

 - program or project security instructions

-- secure communications plans
+- secure electronic communications plans

 - the release of Canadian classified information to foreign entities